a-ma-n/sms-gpt/Readme.md

-# Sole Initiative by me to allow all people of India to use LLM via sms for free
+# Initiative to allow all people of India to use LLM via sms for free

 - Help required by contributing to help me get a phone number to handle these requests
 - Currently supports Hindi,English and Hinglish